NikhilMukraj/spiking-neural-networks/README.md

 ### Classifier/Regression Model Notes

+- Potential refactor of STDP to a plasticity trait that, given the last time of firing for two neurons and the current timestep, calculates weight change
+  - Triplet STDP
+  - External reward could just be multiplied by change in weight for reward modulated plasticity
+  - Plasticity rule called at the end of each `iterate_and_spike`
+    - STDP would then check if neuron is spiking and proceed with changing presynaptic and postsynaptic weights given the graph and respective lattice

 - [Biologically plausible STDP based classifier](https://www.frontiersin.org/articles/10.3389/fncom.2015.00099/full)
   - Only STDP is used
   - Output is dictated as neuron that has the highest firing rate when data is presented